-- Ensuring consistency, through a range of CPD, across all age phases to implement school policies and procedures. - Identifying new ways to overcome specific barriers to learning for disadvantaged pupils, this includes counselling, ELSA support, Lexia, Accelerated reader. - Being part of the SEND Hub to support all children to achieve.
-By targeting resources carefully, we aim to close the gap between disadvantaged pupils and all others. - To ensure the school is well resourced for all children to receive a high quality education. - Governors play an active role in overseeing all financial decisions.
+- Ensuring consistency, through a range of CPD, across all age phases to implement school policies and procedures. - Identifying new ways to overcome specific barriers to learning for disadvantaged pupils, this includes CISS, Counselling, Lexia, interventions, - Being part of the SEND Hub to support all children to achieve.
+By targeting resources carefully, we aim to close the gap between disadvantaged pupils and all others. - To ensure the school is well resourced for all children to receive a high quality education. - Trustees play an active role in overseeing all financial decisions.
 They evaluate decisions taken in the light of their impact on pupil achievement and progress.
 They monitor expenditure to ensure that the school is secure financially and that risks are minimised.